timclifford/drutiny/docs/policy.md

 an audit.
 Drutiny scans for these files and looks for files ending in `.policy.yml`.
 The convention is to store these files in a directory called `Policy`.

+[View list of policies](policy-library) managed under the Drutiny project.

 ## Policy structure

 ### title (required)